Built for the way you actually run a corp.

 We'd rather ship less and do it properly. ledg is a tool you should be able to rely on at year-end.

-ledg is early.
+Ledg is early.
 If you're using it, you're helping shape what it becomes.
-That's not a disclaimer — it's an invitation.
+That's not a disclaimer.
+It's an invitation.